mancec/TodoList/TaskPage/README.md

 1. Clone the repository.
 2. cd into the repository
 3. run composer install
 4. Config the .env file to match your credentials and in the last line you will find WEATHER_API_KEY which you get by login into  openweathermap.org to see weather information
+5. For mail used https://mailtrap.io and copied username and password to .env for testing and ran php artisan schedule:run
-5. run php artisan key:generate
+6. run php artisan key:generate
-6. run php artisan migrate
+7. run php artisan migrate
-9. run php artisan serve
+8. run php artisan serve

 # Used technologies: